COMPSCI331-2021/lab-jpa/README.md

 - Examine the reports for the failed test (the `txt` files are easiest to understand but it is worth looking at the `xml` files as well).
 Knowing with is missing from the implementation should help you interpret the test reports.

-#### (a) Modify the project artifacts
+#### (a) Modify the project artefacts

 Complete the following steps

 - Replace  the empty implementation of `ConcertResource` with your complete `ConcertResource` implementation you developed in Lab03.

 - Add the Jackson dependency to the project's POM file.
-The artifact you need is RESTEasy's  `resteasy-jckson2-provider`.
+The artefact you need is RESTEasy's  `resteasy-jckson2-provider`.
 See the POM for `lab-jpa-parolee-web-service` from Exercise One - it necessarily includes the dependency.

 - Modify the `@Produces` / `@Consumes` annotations in the `ConcertResource` class to add the JSON MIME type.